General

 More alarm bells.
 He's leaving, Khurt.
 You won't have anyone to help you through the transition.
 You're screwed.

-The CIO stepped out, and I waited about fifteen minutes before my buddy came back in.
+The CIO stepped out, and I waited about fifteen minutes before my buddy returned.
 "You got the job.
-HR is finalizing the paperwork."
+HR is finalising the paperwork."
 He was excited.
 I was anxious.
 And then I made a mistake.

 The Director of HR walked in and laid out the details of the package -- salary, bonus, action, healthcare and other benefits.
 I was transfixed.
 I'm not sure why I signed the paperwork.
 A feeling of loyalty to my friend?
-Why didn't I just thank them, ask for the weekend to consider the package and then make a decision?
+Why didn't I thank them, ask for the weekend to consider the package and then decide?
 No, not me.
-I signed the paperwork, went uptown to be fingerprinted and went to watch an appallingly dull movie.
+I signed the paperwork, went uptown to be fingerprinted, and watched an appallingly dull movie.

 The office where I consult was closed on Monday.
-I drew up a resignation letter and send it off to the contracting company.
+I drafted a resignation letter and sent it to the contracting company.
 I'd let them know first.
 On Tuesday, just after telling the client, I received a phone call from the contractor.
 "What can we offer you to stay on the project?"

 This isn't what I had expected.
-I had thought that for sure they would wish me well and that would be that.
+I had thought that they would wish me well, and that would be that.
 What do I want?
 The previous year I had asked for an increase in the hourly billing rate.
 The answer was no. But now?
 That was on the table.
 I negotiated a 21% increase.

 Ok, now what?
 This was serious.
 This increase was enough to reduce the attractiveness of the Manhattan package.
-I sat down, weighed the pros and cons, filled a spreadsheet full of numbers, and came to a decision.
+I sat down, weighed the pros and cons, filled in a spreadsheet full of numbers, and decided.
 I wouldn't take the job in Manhattan.
 It didn't make sense.

 Now I had to make a very painful phone call.
 I delayed.
 I called my brother.
 I talked to my wife's brother-in-law.
 How do you tell someone who helped you get a job, which you promised you'd take the position, who stood there as you signed the paperwork, that you were changing your mind?

-Simple.
-You just do it.
-You push past the fear of what they might think of you.
-You push past the pain of what the other person might be going through.
-You make the call.
-You say the unpleasant words that need to be said.
-Because it has to be done.
+I do it.
+I push past the fear of what they might think of me.
+I push past the pain of what the other person might be going through.
+I make the call.
+I say the unpleasant words that need to be said because it has to be done.